 Toby Rittner, president and CEO of CDFA and coauthor of the report, said he sees the mismatch between the potential of clean energy bonds and their current levels as a failure by development finance agencies, investors and rating agencies to appreciate the low risk that clean energy projects offer.

 "With energy, we get frustrated or we get concerned about risk.
 It really doesn’t make a whole lot of sense.
 We've found very little historical evidence to say why there is this concern over risk," Rittner said.
-"We need the market to frame projects in a way where they're showing there's reduced risk.
-Bond-financed clean energy projects are the same risk as a traditional piece of infrastructure."
+"We need the market to frame projects in a way where they're showing there's reduced risk. -financed clean energy projects are the same risk as a traditional piece of infrastructure."

 Collaboration between state energy offices and development finance agencies can help initiate clean energy investment, according to the report.
 Rittner said local organizations and municipalities should lead the way by creating clean energy investment options.